vkbo/novelWriter/docs/source/project_export.rst

    followed by the tags and references and the synopsis.

-If you need to exclude specific documents from your exports, like draft documents or documents you want to take out of your manuscript, but don't want to delete, you can un-check the :guilabel:`Include when building project` option for each such document in the project tree.
-An included document has a checkmark after in the third column of the project tree.
-The :guilabel:`Build Novel Project` tool has a switch to ignore this flag if you need to collectively override these settings.
+If you need to exclude specific documents from your exports, like draft documents or documents you want to take out of your manuscript, but don't want to delete, you can set the documents as "inactive" in the project tree. :guilabel:`Build Novel Project` tool has a switch to collectively exclude inactive documents.

 .. _a_export_print: